LunNova/nTweaks/README.md

 Compiling
 ---------
-Better Mob Spawning is built using Gradle.
+nTweaks is built using Gradle.

 * Install the java development kit
 * Run `./gradlew setupDevWorkspace jar`